 Black Or Darkened Toenails

+It’s never a good sign when a body part changes color but it doesn’t necessarily mean that there’s something very seriously wrong.
+It is however important to pay attention to the change to rule out any significant problem.
 Black toenails basically are bruised nails that can come from different problems.
 When nails turn dark or black, which can come from the toe or toes pressing up against the front of the shoe.
-In some cases, this bruising can turn into an infection of the toenail (toe nail fungus).
+In some cases, this bruising can turn into an infection of the toenail (toenail fungus).

 How does a podiatrist treat this black or dark toenail condition?